Ali2500/BURST-benchmark/README.md

 ## Evaluation

-The evaluation code has been integrated into the [TrackEval](https://github.com/JonathonLuiten/TrackEval) repository.
-You can either set up the directory structure required by TrackEval yourself, or you can use the wrapper API provided in this repo in `burstapi/eval` as follows:

 Your results should be in a single JSON file in the same format as the ground-truth (see [annotation format](ANNOTATION_FORMAT.md)).
-Then you can call the eval script by running:
+Then run the eval script as follows:

 ```
-bash burstapi/eval/run.sh --pred /path/to/your/predictions.json --gt /path/to/directory/with/gt_annotations --task {class_guided,exemplar_guided,open_world}
+python burstapi/eval/run.py --pred /path/to/your/predictions.json --gt /path/to/directory/with/gt_annotations --task {class_guided,exemplar_guided,open_world}
 ```

-For this to work, you need to clone the TrackEval repo and set the environment variable `TRACKEVAL_DIR` to its path.
+You can also write out the metrics to disk by giving an additional argument: `--output /path/to/output.json`

+**Important:** If you predict a null mask for any object in a given frame, you should completely omit the per-frame entry for that object ID.
+Having RLE-encoded null masks in your predictions will negatively effect the score (we will fix this in the future).

 **Frame-rate:** The val and test sets are evaluated at 1FPS.
 The eval code can handle result files with arbitrary frame rates (the predicted masks for un-annotated frames are simply ignored).

-**Additional Details:** This bash script creates a temporary directory and copies the provided predictions and ground-truth files there before calling the eval scripts for BURST in TrackEval.
-The three exemplar-guided tasks share the same evaluation procedure, as do the common and long-tail class-guided tasks.
-For the open-world tracking task, the internal TrackEval script is actually executed three times for the different class splits and the results for each run are printed separately.
+**Acknowledgements:** The eval code is largely copy/pasted from Jonathon Luiten's [TrackEval](https://github.com/JonathonLuiten/TrackEval) repo.

 ## Leaderboard